pupilfirst/wd101-scripts/05-how-to-use-canvas/02-dynamic-drawings/README.md

 And this program is something that we control. _We_ decide what the image looks like.
 And we can _change_ this at any time.

-Unlike an image that we draw in Photoshop, or Paint, these images are being created by following our commands.
-If we change the data, or the commands, we change the output.

-We can use this property to our advantage.

-Let's actually try and build something that would actually be useful in the real-world.
+Let me demonstrate what I mean.
 Let's build an user _avatar_ generator.
 What I'm talking about is an app that will generates a random _face_ each time you visit the webpage.

 Let's get started.